Assessing Ionospheric Scintillation Risk for Direct-to-Cellular Satellite Communications using Frequency-Scaled GNSS Observations: Observations

 After scaling the L1 scintillation to the three distinct frequencies, Figs. \ref{Fig3}--\ref{Fig6} were plotted to assess the spatial and temporal characteristics of scintillation at D2C frequencies.
 These trends represent the number of minute-by-minute occurrences (or observations) of strong scintillation.
-Over the entire study period (Table \ref{Tab3}), the number of scintillation observations in the low-band was $2.68\times$ and $3.61\times$ those observed at L1 from ground-based and F7/C2 measurements, respectively.
+The number of ground-based strong scintillation observations (Table \ref{Tab3}) was $6.61\times$ times higher than the F7/C2 observations.
+This is simply due to the higher cadence of ground-based observations.
+Over the entire study period, the number of scintillation observations in the LB was $2.68\times$ and $3.61\times$ those observed at L1 from ground-based and F7/C2 measurements, respectively.
 In contrast, the occurrence rates at N255 were comparable to L1, at approximately $0.98\times$ and $0.97\times$ of the L1 ground-based and F7/C2 observations.
 For N256, the corresponding occurrences were lower, at $0.77\times$ and $0.67\times$ of the L1 ground-based and F7/C2 observations, respectively.
+This negative frequency dependence of scintillation, where lower frequencies are more susceptible to strong scintillation, was observed previously by \cite{Xu2026Multi}.
 Fig. \ref{Fig3} shows the diurnal variation of scintillation.
-The solid line represents the L1 strong scintillation observations, while the circle markers represent the low-band observations, followed by N255 and N256, represented by the square and triangle markers respectively.
+The solid line represents the L1 strong scintillation observations, while the circle markers represent the LB observations, followed by N255 and N256, represented by the square and triangle markers respectively.
 The largest peak of scintillation as observed by F7/C2 and the ground-based receiver is seen at $20$--$22$ local time for all bands, corresponding to the post-sunset to midnight period.
-A second minor peak is also seen by the ground-based receiver at the low-band at $15$--$17$ local time which represents the pre-sunset period.
-This secondary peak is typically observed from weak L-band scintillation \cite{darya2024multi}, but due to the frequency dependence of scintillation, this weak scintillation at L-band is translated to strong scintillation in the low-band \cite{caton2004gps}.
-Another peak is observed after the midnight period by both instruments, with F7/C2 observing it for a more extended period up to 6 hours.
-The number of strong scintillation occurrences at the low-band at its peak is more than double the peak of N255 and N256 as observed by ground and space-based instruments, which highlights the challenge to be faced by low-band D2C systems.
+A second minor peak is also seen by the ground-based receiver at the LB at $15$--$17$ local time which represents the daytime pre-sunset period.
+This secondary peak is typically observed as weak L-band scintillation \citep{Shaikh2021Daytime,Shaikh2020Occurrence,darya2024multi}, and is typically associated with the sporadic E layers \citep{Shaikh2024Characteristics}, but due to the frequency dependence of scintillation this weak scintillation at L-band is translated to strong scintillation in the LB \citep{caton2004gps}.
+Another peak is observed after midnight by both instruments, with F7/C2 observing it for a more extended period up to 6 hours.
+The number of strong scintillation occurrences at the LB at its peak is more than double the peak of N255 and N256 as observed by ground and space-based instruments, which highlights the challenge to be faced by LB D2C systems.
 Fig. \ref{Fig3} also shows that even N256 with its higher frequency will be subjected to considerable levels of strong scintillation.